SyncfusionExamples/How-to-scroll-down-the-chat-control-at-bottom-when-new-message-is-added/README.md

 ## About the sample

-This repository contains sample that demonstrates how to scroll down the chat control at bottom when new messages is added
+This repository contains sample that demonstrates how to scroll down the chat control at bottom when new messages is added.

 ```XAML
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"